-Please refer to our Sustainability Report 2019 for more details on our Group Sustainability Framework and initiatives.
+Please refer to our Sustainability Framework and initiatives.
+Please refer to our Sustainability Report 2019 for more details on

 Policies and Procedures

 Policies, procedures and processes governing the Group's businesses and operations are documented and communicated Group-wide as well as made available to employees through the Group's intranet portal for ease of reference and compliance.
 These policies, procedures and processes are reviewed and updated by the business and functional units through a structured review and approval process to cater to changes in laws and regulations as well as changes to the business and operational environment.